rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 A custom dump date can be specified if your cart wasn't dumped the same day.

-Then click the "Media" tab and fill out all the values manually.
+Then click the "Media Info" tab and fill out all the values manually.
 A dropdown menu allows you to select a downwards triangle for your convenience.

 ![image](https://github.com/user-attachments/assets/29e981dc-0b30-479d-a266-3b4f558b38e4)